TengMCing/PhD/Thesis/04-chap4.html.md

 The `feature_pca_plot()` method visualizes the results of the PCA.
-By default, it plots the first principal component on the x-axis and the second principal component on the y-axis, with points colored according to their origi, true residual plots, null residual plots, or bootstrapped residual plots.
+By default, it plots the first principal component on the x-axis and the second principal component on the y-axis, with points colored according to their origin, true residual plots, null residual plots, or bootstrapped residual plots.
 Users can customize the x and y axes by specifying symbols for the `x` and `y` arguments.
 Additionally, the `col_by_set` option can be disabled if you prefer not to use coloring.

 ::: {.cell}